 1. Notice to registered proprietor

-(1) Where the Commissioner of Public Health or a local authority has incurred expenses in doing any act, matter or thing upon or in relation to any land or premises, which by the provisions of the Act are declared to be a charge upon such land or premises, and in accordance with Section 372 of the Act the Commissioner or the local authority desires to register such charge against such land or premises, the Commissioner or the local authority, as the case may be, shall serve upon the person who appears by the records of the office of Land Titles, the Registry of Deeds or the Department of Lands and Surveys, as the case may be, to be the registered proprietor of such land or premises a notice in writing in accordance with Form A in the Appendix to these regulations.
+(1) Where the CEO or a local authority has incurred expenses in doing any act, matter or thing upon or in relation to any land or premises, which by the provisions of the Act are declared to be a charge upon such land or premises, and in accordance with Section 372 of the Act the CEO or the local authority desires to register such charge against such land or premises, the CEO or the local authority, as the case may be, shall serve upon the person who appears by the records of the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5 to be the registered proprietor of such land or premises a notice in writing in accordance with Form A in the Appendix to these regulations.

-(2) If the person upon whom notice is served as provided for in paragraph (1) hereof disputes the fact or the amount of the charge claimed or that the land or premises proposed to be charged is or are subject to the charge claimed or that he is liable to pay the amount of the expenses claimed, such person may within three days after the service upon him of the notice aforesaid, serve upon the Commissioner or the local authority, as the case may be, at his or its office notice in writing in accordance with Form B in the Appendix to these regulations setting forth the nature of the dispute, and requiring that such dispute shall be referred to a magistrate for determination in accordance with these regulations.
+(2) If the person upon whom notice is served as provided for in paragraph (1) hereof disputes the fact or the amount of the charge claimed or that the land or premises proposed to be charged is or are subject to the charge claimed or that he is liable to pay the amount of the expenses claimed, such person may within three days after the service upon him of the notice aforesaid, serve upon the CEO or the local authority, as the case may be, at his or its office notice in writing in accordance with Form B in the Appendix to these regulations setting forth the nature of the dispute, and requiring that such dispute shall be referred to a magistrate for determination in accordance with these regulations.

-(3) If a person after being served by the Commissioner or a local authority with a notice as provided for in paragraph (1) hereof fails within the time prescribed to serve the Commissioner or the local authority with a notice as provided for in paragraph (2) hereof such person shall be deemed to admit the right of the Commissioner or the local authority to the charge claimed in his or its said notice.
+(3) If a person after being served by the CEO or a local authority with a notice as provided for in paragraph (1) hereof fails within the time prescribed to serve the CEO or the local authority with a notice as provided for in paragraph (2) hereof such person shall be deemed to admit the right of the CEO or the local authority to the charge claimed in his or its said notice.

 (4) For the purpose of paragraph (1) of this regulation, service upon the registered proprietor of the land or premises shall be sufficient if the notice is sent to him by prepaid registered letter addressed to the address of such registered proprietor, if known, or, where his actual address is not known, addressed to his address appearing on the certificate or other instrument of title of the said land.

+[Regulation 1 amended in Gazette 29 Dec 2006 p.
+5906 and 5910.]

 2. Application for registration at charge

-(1) Where the Commissioner of Public Health or a local authority has served notice under paragraph (1) of the next preceding regulation upon the registered proprietor of the land or premises described in the notice, and such registered proprietor has failed within the prescribed time to serve upon the Commissioner or the local authority, as the case may be, notice of dispute as provided for in paragraph (2) of the said next preceding regulation, the Commissioner or the local authority may at any time thereafter make application in writing in accordance with Form C in the Appendix to these regulations to the Registrar of Titles, the Registrar of Deeds or the Under Secretary for Lands, as the case may require, for registration of the charge claimed against the land of such registered proprietor.
+(1) Where the CEO or a local authority has served notice under paragraph (1) of the next preceding regulation upon the registered proprietor of the land or premises described in the notice, and such registered proprietor has failed within the prescribed time to serve upon the CEO or the local authority, as the case may be, notice of dispute as provided for in paragraph (2) of the said next preceding regulation, the CEO or the local authority may at any time thereafter make application in writing in accordance with Form C in the Appendix to these regulations to the Registrar of Titles or the Registrar of Deeds and Transfers, as the case may require, for registration of the charge claimed against the land of such registered proprietor.

 (2) Such application shall be accompanied by —